nhoudelot/demosdebs/linux/demos/b/borntro-by-insolitdust/debian/borntro-by-insolitdust.6.md

 % 2018-02-05

 # NAME
-borntro-by-insolitdust - the command to run BoRnTrO.
+borntro-by-insolitdust_launcher - the command to run BoRnTrO.

 # SYNOPSIS
-borntro-by-insolitdust [*options*]
+borntro-by-insolitdust_launcher [*options*]

 # DESCRIPTION
 BoRnTrO is a demonstration released by Insolit Dust in 2012.